sklavko/OneFuncButton/README.md

 # OneFuncButton
-A simple Arduino button library modelled as a state machine
+A simple Arduino button library modelled as a state machine.

 ##Button states